enigma522/website/content/posts/CTF/gitbad-L3ak.md

 ```

 Adding &.js# tricks Varnish into caching the request and ignores everything after the #.
 This allows the server to process and cache the full NoSQL payload, enabling us to retrieve the flag from the same request without the complexity of character-by-character extraction.

+Then i used this URL in the gitsubmodules and uploaded the zip file.

 ![alt text](../../../images/ctf/gitbad/flag.png)